amandangol/reverie/README.md

 - Smart organization with albums and collections
 - Video library for easy access to your video memories
 - Favorites collection for quick access to special moments
+- Built-in camera for capturing photos and videos
+  - High-quality photo capture
+  - Video recording up to 10 minutes
+  - Quick access from gallery
+  - Instant saving to gallery
 - Google Drive integration for secure backup and restoration
   - One-click backup of selected albums
   - Automatic organization in Google Drive